 - When all the moulds are ready with stick, then put it in your freezer and set it for 5-6 hours.
 This ice cream doesn’t take much time to set.
 Even to make it quickly you may increase your freezing temperature too.

 - After 5-6 hours when the kulfi will be set then take out these ice creams from the freezer.
-After rolling the molds in your both hands take out the ice cream from the mold and serve this popsicle by garnishing with pista, badam, or Kaju even you may sprinkle Kesar saffron strands too.
+Roll the molds by keeping in between hands, take out the ice cream from the mold, and serve this popsicle by garnishing with pista, badam, or Kaju even you may sprinkle Kesar saffron strands too.

-- Milk powder is itself sweet so gradually add sugar in it as per your requirement.
+- Milk powder is itself sweet so gradually add sugar to it as per your requirement.